Today you’re going to find the complete guide to set up the best PC airflow optimization on your computer.

 Types of airflow in a CPU case

-Based upon the pressure inside the CPU case, there are three types of air pressures.
+Based on the pressure inside the CPU case, there are three types of air pressures.
 We will see each of them and conclude which one is best to optimize PC airflow in a CPU case.

 - Positive air pressure